Register a Trademark in Thailand

 Rate this article 1 reviewsbased on

 A trademark refers to the special sign that helps differentiate a company’s services, goods and many other items from those of another business in Thailand.
 The Department of Intellectual Property from the Thai Ministry of Commerce is in charge with the trademark issues in the country.
+After opening a company in Thailand, foreign businessmen should also take into account the registration of their trademarks in this country, in order to protect them.
 Our company registration experts in Thailand are able to provide you with detailed information about how to register a trademark in the country.

 Essential steps in registering a trademark in Thailand